 Thousands of years ago, somewhere in the southwest region of China, someone decided to eat the leaves of the Camellia sinensis plant.

 The flavor delighted him, so he began to tell others about his discovery.

-This rousing drink swept through the nation like chain lightning, and it caught the attention of ancient Chinese herbalists, who later discovered that it could benefit our health in many ways.
+This drink swept through the nation like chain lightning, and caught the attention of Chinese herbalists, who later discovered that it could also benefit our health in many ways.

 It’s now one of the most popular beverages in the world, but does it live up to the hype?